United States Regiments & Batteries > New Jersey

 February 6-7 Demonstration on the Rapidan

-March Attached to 1st Brigade, 4th Division, 2nd Army Corps
+March Attached to 1st Brigade, 4th Division, 2nd Corps, Army of the Potomac.

-May 3-June 15 Campaign from the Rapidan to the James.
-Attached to 3rd Brigade, 3rd Division, 2nd Army Corps.
+Attached to 3rd Brigade, 3rd Division, 2nd Corps.

 May 5-7